Jianwei-Zhang/LightAlign/README.md

 ## Limitations
 Currently, LightAlign is limited to the assembly of HiFi reads.
-Despite its extremely low RAW usage, LightAlign is slower than current tools like minimap2.
 ## Contact
 For any questions or suggestions, please reach out to liujian_HZAU@outlook.com.